1011/chess/README.md

 # chess

-A game of command-line chess
+Eclipse project for a game of command-line chess built in java with a focus on proper usage of abstract classes, interfaces, and inheritance.